holmesworcester/quiet-python-poc-5/plan.md

 - No protocol-specific fields in `/core`: protocols define everything.
 - No dict or in-memory persistence for anything: all data is stored in SQL, compatible with their being 10M envelopes.
 - Self-QA the runner by running it in CLI and reading output (later we will hook this up to a demo.py TUI app)
-- The only envelope id is encrypted_event_id (blake2b of hash of event ciphertext).
-Many envelopes (transit e.g.) will not have id's for some part of their lifecycle.
+- The only envelope id is event_id (blake2b-16 hash of the complete signed event plaintext in its canonical 512-byte form).
+This matches ideal_protocol_design.md where events are 512 bytes and id(evt) = crypto_generichash(16, evt).
 - No protocol event types should read or write the db ever.
 Projectors just emit deltas and framework handles it.
 Everything in event types is a pure function.
 - Commands are pure functions that emit envelopes with dependency declarations, not with resolved data
 - Handlers are pure functions that transform envelopes without database access